 Docter (1988) distinguished between primary and secondary transsexualism among transwomen.
 He believed primary transsexualism involves lifelong feelings of gender dysphoria, beginning from early childhood.
 According to Docter, these individuals are generally sexually attracted to males (androphilic) from an early age, have more difficulty functioning in traditionally "masculine" roles, and do not report a history of sexual arousal associated with cross-dressing.
-Docter described secondary transsexuals as typically functioning as cross-dressers and making an attempt to live in the male gender role prior to living in the female role, which usually results in them undergoing transition later in life.
-They also tend to be sexually attracted to females (gynephilic), and show a history of sexual arousal associated with cross-dressing.
+Docter described secondary transsexuals as typically functioning as crossdressers and making an attempt to live in the male gender role prior to living in the female role, which usually results in them undergoing transition later in life.
+They also tend to be sexually attracted to females (gynephilic) and show a history of sexual arousal associated with crossdressing.

 Docter (1988) provided a developmental theory accounting for both transvestism and secondary transsexualism.
 He proposed three antecedent developmental factors that predispose a birth-assigned male to develop transvestism.
-Firstly, young males are given strict boundaries in terms of gender-appropriate behaviour and clothing, which can lead to a curiosity and fascination with the forbidden, and result in an erotic component.
+Firstly, young males are given strict boundaries in terms of gender-appropriate behavior and clothing, which can lead to a curiosity and fascination with the forbidden and result in an erotic component.
 Gender envy might also develop as a result of the stresses of growing up as a boy and seeing girls having things much easier, being beautiful, and receiving more love and security.
 Finally, Docter saw inhibitions about sexual relationships with girls during adolescence as a precursor to fetishism.
 Docter noted that once transvestism develops, the sexual arousal experienced in adolescence is extremely reinforcing, even without orgasm.
-The "relaxing" and "calming" effect reported by transvestites when cross-dressed may also be reinforcing.
-Docter's theory states that once independence from parental supervision occurs a gender-variant identity develops (for example, the development of a feminine name), and this identity is either integrated into the primary (male) self-system when persons are content with a dual identity as is the case with cross-dressers, or causes an upheaval of the primary self to become the dominant identity as is the case with secondary transsexuals.
-Thus only some of those who Docter defined as transvestites/cross-dressers become secondary transsexuals.
+The "relaxing" and "calming" effect reported by transvestites when crossdressed may also be reinforcing.
+Docter's theory states that once independence from parental supervision occurs a gender-variant identity develops (e.g., the adoption of a feminine name), and this identity is either integrated into the primary (male) self-system when persons are content with a dual identity as is the case with crossdressers or causes an upheaval of the primary self to become the dominant identity, as is the case with secondary transsexuals.
+Thus, only some of those who Docter defined as transvestites/crossdressers become secondary transsexuals.

-In explaining the Identity-Defence Model, we will follow LeVay and Valente (2006) in using the terms "classical" and "non-classical" transsexualism in place of primary and secondary transsexualism respectively because we believe these terms imply less of a hierarchy between different transsexual types.
+In explaining the identity-defense model, we will follow LeVay and Valente (2006) in using the terms classical and nonclassical transsexualism in place of primary and secondary transsexualism, respectively, because we believe these terms imply less of a hierarchy between different transsexual types.

-Blanchard's theory of autogynephilia development.
+Blanchard's Theory of Autogynephilia Development

 Blanchard (1989) introduced the concept of autogynephilia, which he used to refer to "a male's propensity to be sexually aroused by the thought of himself as a female" (p.
 616).
 This concept underlies Blanchard's hypothesis that there are two distinctive manifestations of transsexualism in transwomen: "homosexual" and "autogynephilic."
-These are similar to Docter's primary/secondary transsexual typology; however Blanchard gave more emphasis to the sexual motivations of transwomen.
-According to Blanchard, gender dysphoria among birth-assigned males who are non-androphilic occurs as a result of autogynephilia, and autogynephilic transwomen are motivated by their sexuality to transition.
+These are similar to Docter's primary/secondary transsexual typology; however, Blanchard gave more emphasis to the sexual motivations of transwomen.
+According to Blanchard, gender dysphoria among birthassigned males who are nonandrophilic occurs as a result of autogynephilia, and autogynephilic transwomen are motivated by their sexuality to transition.